-In fact, OSHA standards mandate that employers use engineering control measures as far as feasible to control occupational diseases caused by breathing contaminated air in their workplaces.
-Engineering control strategies attempt to eliminate or reduce workplace hazards by redesigning or substituting machinery, equipment, tools, and materials.
+In fact, OSHA standards mandate that employers use engineering controls whenever possible to control occupational diseases caused by breathing contaminated air in their workplaces.

-Examples of acceptable engineering controls to eliminate or reduce atmospheric hazards include:
+Examples of acceptable engineering controls to isolate or reduce atmospheric hazards include:

 It's important to know that when effective engineering controls are not feasible, or while they are being instituted, the employer must provide appropriate respirators to protect the health of the employee and establish and maintain an effective respiratory protective program.
 And, the employee must use respiratory protection according to their employer's instructions and training.

 The employer must develop and implement a written respiratory protection program with required worksite-specific procedures and elements for required respirator use.
 The program must be administered by a suitably trained program administrator.
 In addition, certain program elements may be required for voluntary use to prevent potential hazards associated with the use of the respirator.